 - 2 written field examinations

-- A thesis prospectus
+- A thesis prospectus and chapter

 - An oral examination

-Deadlines: The comprehensive exams must be completed by the end of the student's 6^{th} sterm in the programme: 2 full years, whether the student is full-time or half-time.
+Deadlines: The comprehensive exams must be completed by the end of the student's $6^{th}$ term in the programme: 2 full years, whether the student is full-time or half-time.
 This is a Faculty of Graduate Studies deadline and no extensions are possible.

 Students who start their program in the fall submit their research proposals and reading lists by June 1 of their first year, while students who start their program in January submit their research proposals and reading lists by November 1 of their 1st year.
-This schedule allows all students approximately 12 months of preparation time.